 Yes WILL writing do require assets but it has nothing to do with the quantity.
 If you don’t have any asset but only liabilities then also you should write WILL.

 Everyone has some kind of investments in their portfolio which was bought for the safe future of the family, now it becomes your duty to ensure the apt usage of the funds even if you are not there.

 Even your insurance policy proceeds needs a proper direction of usage.
 You should not make investments in the first place if you cannot ensure that it gets used with the right intention and in the right way, even in your absence.

 Remember, You had not invested just to help your banker or friend achieves his job target, you have your own goals too, right?

 WILL once written cannot be changed/altered

-This is not true, infact the WILL which is not revocable is VOID in the first place.
+This is not true, in fact, the WILL which is not revocable is VOID in the first place.
 You can change your Will any number of times you want.
-You just have to take precaution of referring to your pervious WILL with a proper date and mentioning that your current WILL supersedes the previous one, it is advisable to remove confusion.
+You just have to take precaution of referring to your previous WILL with a proper date and mentioning that your current WILL supersedes the previous one, it is advisable to remove confusion.